₹40,000 Salary Investment Plan India 2026 — Real Numbers, No Fluff

 The honest math

-₹40,000 take-home corresponds roughly to a ₹5.5–6 LPA CTC package — after 12% PF deduction and new tax regime.
-Some people in this range are earning ₹6–6.5L CTC and getting slightly more.
-The plan below works for ₹40K take-home.
-Adjust proportionally if yours is a bit different.
+₹40,000 take-home corresponds roughly to a ₹5.5–6 LPA CTC — after 12% PF deduction and new tax regime.
+Some people in this bracket earn ₹6–6.5L CTC and take home slightly more.
+The plan below works for ₹40K take-home; adjust proportionally if yours differs.

 That's ₹1,333/day.
-After rent, food, and getting yourself to work, you're left with less than half of that for everything else.
-Which means the investment plan has to start with honesty about what the needs bucket actually costs.
+After rent, food, and transport, you're left with less than half of that for everything else.
+So the investment plan has to start with honesty about what the needs bucket actually costs.

 The full budget — every rupee